 Uninsured Losses: Each of the Centers has comprehensive liability, fire, extended coverage and rental loss insurance with insured limits customarily carried for similar properties.
 The Company does not insure certain types of losses (such as losses from wars), because they are either uninsurable or not economically insurable.
 In addition, while the Company or the relevant joint venture, as applicable, carries earthquake insurance on the Centers located in California, the policies are subject to a deductible equal to 5% of the total insured value of each Center, a \$100,000 per occurrence minimum and a combined annual aggregate loss limit of \$200 million on these Centers.
 While the Company or the relevant joint venture also carries terrorism insurance on the Centers, the policies are subject to a \$10,000 deductible and a combined annual aggregate loss of \$800 million for both certified and non-certified acts of terrorism.
+Each Center has environmental insurance covering eligible third-party losses, remediation and non-owned disposal sites, subject to a \$100,000 deductible and a \$10 million three-year aggregate limit.
+Some environmental losses are not covered by this insurance because they are uninsurable or not economically insurable.
 Furthermore, the Company carries title insurance on substantially all of the Centers for less than their full value.
 If an uninsured loss or a loss in excess of insured limits occurs, the Operating Partnership or the entity, as the case may be, that owns the affected Center could lose its capital invested in the Center, as well as the anticipated future revenue from the Center, while remaining obligated for any mortgage indebtedness or other financial obligations related to the Center.
 There is also no assurance that the Company will be able to maintain its current insurance coverage.
 An uninsured loss or loss in excess of insured limits may negatively impact the Company's financial condition.
-Even if the Company remains qualified as a REIT, it may face other tax liabilities that reduce its cash flow.
-Further, the Company might be subject to federal, state and local taxes on its income and property.
-Any of these taxes would decrease cash available for distribution to stockholders.